steveshogren/hugo-blog/content/page/training.md

 book homework.
 This will be very effective in showing your progress to potential employers.

-### Step 2 - Basic Tools
+### Step 2 - Powerful Tools

+Anyone can speed up their learning by knowing the best tools for the job.
 You need to invest in some skills to make your learning faster.
 You should learn how to do something called Test Driven Development.
 Read through the wikipedia page on
 [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).

 Read and work through the following post where they show you how to write